Workflow OS

 The Executive OS, as documented here, has to work without an engineering team.
 Every workflow we publish has to be runnable by a non-engineer using mainstream tools — Notion, Claude, ChatGPT, Kit, Beehiiv, Substack, Zapier, n8n with no custom code.
 If a workflow depends on writing Python, it doesn't belong here.
 If it depends on a setup that takes a developer a weekend to wire up, it doesn't belong here.

 This is a real constraint, not a marketing positioning.
 It means many of the impressive AI demos you see on Twitter are off-limits for this site.
-It also means the workflows we do publish have been ground through a stricter test: does this run, today, in the hands of a non-technical operator with normal patience and no help?
+It also means the workflows we do publish have been put through a stricter test: does this run today for a non-technical operator, without unusual patience or outside help?

 That constraint is the moat.
 There are dozens of sites about building AI agents with code.
 There are very few about building production AI workflows without it.